-While the RDM study only considered breaching scenarios with berm heights at 2.0 and 3.0 m amsl, it was recognised that the incremental benefits of increasing the breaching threshold from 2.5 to 3.0 m may not be justified, and may even be outweighed by loss of agricultural land on the floodplain.
-Numerical modelling studies undertaken by SMEC (2017) suggests that the extent of the scouring in the estuary increases significantly when the breaching threshold is increased from 2.0 to 2.5 m (increases from 2.2 to 3.0 km upstream) but does not change much above this level (scouring extent does not change at all when the breaching threshold is increased from 2.5 to 3.0 m amsl).
-By contrast, expansion in the area inundated under a 1: 50 year flood increase by a relatively modest 147.0 if one increases the breaching threshold from 2.0 to 2.5 ha, but increases by a further 540.1 ha when increasing the breaching threshold from 2.5 to 3.0 mamsl.
-A similar outcome is evident under a 1: 100 year flood, with the inundated area increasing by 149.2 ha when the breaching threshold is raised from 2.0 to 2.5 amsl, but increases by a further 390.6 ha when increasing the breaching threshold from 2.5 to 3.0 m amsl.
+While the RDM study only considered breaching scenarios with berm heights at 2.0 and 3.0 m AMSL, it was recognised that the incremental benefits of increasing the breaching threshold from 2.5 to 3.0 m may not be justified, and may even be outweighed by loss of agricultural land on the floodplain.
+Numerical modelling studies undertaken by SMEC (2017) suggests that the extent of the scouring in the estuary increases significantly when the breaching threshold is increased from 2.0 to 2.5 m (increases from 2.2 to 3.0 km upstream) but does not change much above this level (scouring extent does not change at all when the breaching threshold is increased from 2.5 to 3.0 m AMSL).
+By contrast, expansion in the area inundated under a 1: 50 year flood increase by a relatively modest 147.0 if one increases the breaching threshold from 2.5 to 3.0 m AMSL.
+A similar outcome is evident under a 1: 100 year flood, with the inundated area increasing by 149.2 ha when the breaching threshold is raised from 2.0 to 2.5 ha, but increases by a further 390.6 ha when increasing the breaching threshold from 2.5 to 3.0 m AMSL.